OliEfr/CyberSecurity/README.md

 - Databse of Binaries that can be used to escalate priviledges can be found [here](https://gtfobins.github.io/)

 ## Knowledge bases for exploits
 - most software has known vulnarabilities.
-These are collected and databases
+These are collected in databases.
-- Vulnarabilities can be found by searching for software + version-number
+- Vulnarabilities can be found by searching for software + version-number.
-- vulnerabilities are identified with a CVE-Number
+- vulnerabilities are identified with a CVE-Number.
 - [exploit-db](https://www.exploit-db.com/)
 - ([rapid7](https://www.rapid7.com/))
 - ([mitre](https://cve.mitre.org/cve/))

 ## Exploit known vulnarabilities with metasploit
 - first, look up a vulnarability for your version of a software in a knowledge database.
-Then use metasploit to exploit that vulnarabitlity
+Then use metasploit to exploit that vulnarabitlity.
 - start metasploit with "msfconsole -q"
 - search {CVE} &rarr; matching exploits (modules) are listet
 - "use {number}" to use a exploit